wleandrooliveira/private_decentralized_star_notary/README.md

 StarNotary smart contract allows for the ownership and transfer of stars, that is deployed on the Rinkeby public test network.
 The star notary contract is inherited from <a href = http://erc721.org/>ERC721 </a>, that is a minimum interface smart contract that allows for unique tokens to be managed, owned and traded.

 Supporting courses:
-* Identity and Smart Contracts
+* Identity and Smart

+#### Project Information:

+ - ERC-721 Token Name: DEWTECH
+ - ERC-721 Token Symbol: DEW
+ - Token Address on the rinkeby Network: 0x2D98d975e01c55FC9537c1987D9C9d65c3e3D2a1

 Follow this step below to deployment and test this project.